Last updated 4/16/23

 Parents/guardians should immediately notify CLL at email@example.com if their camper has:

 was exposed to COVID-19 and is not up to date on COVID vaccinations.

 Please refer to the latest CDC guidance on returning to camp.
 It varies for campers who are up to date on their COVID vaccines if you are not up to date on COVID19 vaccinations, are unvaccinated, or you had confirmed COVID-19 within the past ninety days.

 Camp Laughing Loon will require proof of a negative test or a letter from a healthcare provider clearing the camper’s return to camp.

 Camp Laughing Loon will be following the latest CDC masking guidance for York County. ( CDC Community Level Guidance) If transmission levels are low a mask can be worn based on personal risk or comfort.
 Universal indoor masking is recommended if transmission levels are high.
-Please make sure your child brings a mask to camp since the transmission levels could fluctuate week to week.

 We encourage your child to be up to date with the COVID-19 vaccines.

 To ensure the safety of all campers this summer, we kindly ask that everyone brings their own pre-packaged lunches, snacks, and drinks to camp.
 We encourage the use of reusable lunch boxes, bags, food containers, and drink bottles, but please remember to properly sanitize them before each use.

 Please note that water fountains will not be available at camp due to Covid-19 precautions.
 We ask that campers bring their own water bottle, which can be refilled at our water dispensers.
 Cups will also be available for use.